Search

 Education is one area where the presence of parental responsibility is a less determinative factor in relation to access to information.
 This is because the definition of “parent” in education law is much wider than any other field.
 Under Section 576 Education Act 1996, “parent” includes a child’s natural parents, anyone with parental responsibility for the child or anyone who is caring for a child.

 If the child attends a maintained school, the parent or carer will have a right to access the child’s educational records and information about the child.
-The educational record can include information about the pupil’s academic achievements, correspondence from teachers and major disciplinary incidents, IE exclusions.
+The educational record can include information about the pupil's academic achievements, correspondence from teachers and major disciplinary incidents, such as exclusions

 The legislative context in relation to educational records can be found in The Education (Pupil Information) (England) Regulations 2005.